nrfconnect/sdk-nrf/samples/matter/template/README.rst

 Testing in either a Matter-enabled Thread or a Wi-Fi network requires a Matter controller that you can configure on PC or mobile device.
 By default, the Matter accessory device has IPv6 networking disabled.
-You must pair the device with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread or a Wi-Fi network.
+You must pair the device with the Matter controller over Bluetooth LE to get the configuration from the controller to use the device within a Thread or a Wi-Fi network.
 You can enable the controller after :ref:`building and running the sample <matter_template_network_testing>`.

 To pair the device, the controller must get the :ref:`matter_template_network_mode_onboarding` from the Matter accessory device and commission the device into the network.